Do you have a shared hosting account? I am positive you are reading this article because you are thinking about VPS hosting.

 - You are responsible for setting up backup services.

-So going for a VPS with root access was the best option so that I can install latest FFMPEG build.
+So going for the Best VPS Host(Linux) with root access was the option, so that I can install latest FFMPEG build.

-I liked Inmotion VPS, Let us see why….
+I liked Inmotion VPS for several reasons..
+Let us see why….

 I instantly liked Inmotion VPS for following reasons: